It was noticed that some newer imaged machines are getting the same computer GUID.

 When using the "aexagentutil.exe /ResetGuid" switch the machines were still getting the same machine GUID.
 We deleted those machines from the database but they came back with the same GUID, even though the GUID was already in the AgentBlackList table.

-It was still seen in the agent logs that those machines where the GUID was reset and the same GUID is coming back from the SMP.
+The agent logs still show that those machines where the GUID was reset have still got the same GUID that is coming back from the SMP.

 ITMS 8.5, 8.6, 8.7

-The machines were improperly prepared for imaging capture.
-There were references of the DSUniqueID.
-For some reason the image with the DSUniqueID was used to image all those machines.
+The machines were improperly prepared for imaging capture as they have references to the same DSUniqueID.
+It was found that the image includes the same DSUniqueID and was used to image all those machines.

 Try the following: